citp/privacy-policy-historical/n/no/nob/nobelprize.org.md

-> *The following text is extracted and transformed from the nobelprize.org privacy policy that was archived on 2018-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180627044601id_/https%3A//www.nobelprize.org/nobel_organizations/nobelmedia/nobelprize_org/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nobelprize.org privacy policy that was archived on 2018-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181205110414id_/https%3A//www.nobelprize.org/about/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy policy - NobelPrize.org

 ## Introduction

-Nobel Group Interests AB and affiliated entities Nobel Media AB, Nobelmuseet AB, Nobelhuset AB, Stiftelsen Nobel Center, and the Nobel Foundation, engage in informational, educational, museum, research, media and related activities within the Nobel Foundation's sphere of interest.
+Nobel Group Interests AB and affiliated entities Nobel Media AB, Nobelmuseet AB, Nobelhuset AB, Stiftelsen Nobel Center, and the Nobel Foundation, engage in informational, educational, museum, research, media and related activities within the Nobel Foundation’s sphere of interest.
 We recognize that privacy is important and are committed to protecting your privacy.
 For the purposes of this policy “Nobel Group Interests” shall refer to Nobel Group Interests AB and affiliated entities.
 This policy applies to personal information processed by Nobel Group Interests.
 Please read the Privacy Policy carefully and feel free to contact us, at the address last in this document, with questions or comments.

 Nobel Group Interests adheres to all applicable Swedish and EU law.

 ## General

 We never store or process personal information unless we have explicit consent, we have conducted a Legitimate Interests Assessment, we are required to process your personal information according to law or when it is necessary to fulfill an agreement with you.

 Our legitimate interest of processing your personal information on the basis of a Legitimate Interests Assessment is to inform about our activities, administer events, web sites, and networks and to document and communicate our events.

 Personal information is never stored longer than what is deemed necessary to fulfill the purpose for which it was collected.
 Personal information that we process on the basis of a Legitimate Interests Assessment are normally processed for the period that is necessary for fulfilling the purposes of the processing.
 Personal information that we process for the purpose of fulfilling an agreement with you are normally processed for the duration of our agreement and for fifteen months after expiry of the agreement.
 To comply with legal obligations or because you have given your consent we may keep your personal information for a longer period.

 You have:

 **A right to access**
 If you would like to know which of your own personal information we process, you are welcome to contact us.

 **A right to correction**
 You can request your personal information to be corrected.

 **A right to withdraw consent**
 You have the right to fully or partially withdraw a given consent regarding the processing of personal information at any time, with effect from the time of the withdrawal.

 **A right to deletion**
 You can request deletion of your personal information if:

   * the data no longer are necessary for the purpose for which they were collected or processed;
   * you object to the Legitimate Interests Assessment that we’ve made;
   * the data is being treated in an illegal way.
   * you have withdrawn consent to the processing.

 **A right to limitation**
 You can request that our processing of your personal information is limited.

 **A right to object**
 You always have the right to decline direct marketing at to object to all treatment of personal information that is based on Legitimate Interests Assessments.

 **A right to data portability**
-If we base our processing on consent or to fulfil an agreement with you, you are entitled to receive the personal information concerning you that you have provided to us in a structured, commonly used and machine-readable format and have the right to transmit the personal information to another data controller.
+If we base our processing on consent or to fulfill an agreement with you, you are entitled to receive the personal information concerning you that you have provided to us in a structured, commonly used and machine-readable format and have the right to transmit the personal information to another data controller.

-**Transfers of personal** **information to third countries**
+**Transfers of personal  ** **information to third countries  **
 As a general rule, we and our suppliers and partners process your personal information only within the EU/EEA.
 In cases where personal information are processed outside the EU/EEA, we base the processing either on a decision from the European Commission that the relevant third country ensures an adequate level of protection, or appropriate safeguards, e.g. standard data protection clauses, binding corporate rules, or Privacy Shield, to ensure that your rights are protected.
 If you wish to receive a copy the safeguards taken by us or information regarding where these safeguards have been made available, please contact us in accordance with the below.

 ## Web sites

-Nobel Group Interests manages several web sites, such as [nobelprize.org](http://nobelprize.org/), [nobelcenter.se](http://nobelcenter.se/), [nobelprizeii.org](http://nobelprizeii.org/).
+Nobel Group Interests manages several web sites, such as [nobelprize.org](http://nobelprize.org/) and [nobelcenter.se](http://nobelcenter.se/).
 This policy applies to all sites so operated.

 ### Information we collect